How to Check Your Car Battery Voltage

 To help drivers in D’Iberville, Gulfport, and Hattiesburg test yours at home, Pat Peck Kia looks at how to check your car battery voltage.

-How to Check Your Car Battery
+How to Check Your Battery Voltage

 Checking your car battery’s voltage is easy.
 It only takes a few minutes and a couple tools.
 First, it’s a good idea to get some safety glasses and gloves.
 You’re going to be looking under the hood and dealing with electricity, so it’s smart to take some precautions.